Sundarijal: History

 In 1960, leaders from the Nepali Congress party B.P.
 Koirala (then prime minister), Ganesh Man Singh, Krishna Prasad Bhattarai, Diwan Singh Rai, Ram Narayan Mishra, Yogendra Man Sherchan, and Jaman Singh Gurung were taken to Sundarijal Military Detention Camp.
-They were held there without trial for eight years due to their participation in a 1960 coup.
+They were held there without trial for eight years due to their participation in the 1960 coup.

 Geography and climate

 Geographical situation

 Sundarijal is located 15 km northeast of Nepal's capital, Kathmandu.
 It is located in west side of Gagalphedi, east of Nayapati and Baluwa, and north of Aalapot.
 Northern portion of Sundarijal is the forest that belongs to Shivapuri National Park.
 Further to the end of Shivapuri National Park the Village touches Nuwakot and Sindhulpalchok Districts.